SharzyL/flakae/README.md

 # Flakae

 A collection of minimum `flake.nix` templates for projects of different languages.
-Each playground provides both `nix develop` for development environment and `nix build` for production build and packaging.
+Each playground provides

+- `nix develop` for development environment.
+- `nix build` for production build and packaging.
+- `nix fmt` for code formatting

-Suggested to be used with [direnv](https://github.com/direnv/direnv/).
+Recommended to be used with [direnv](https://github.com/direnv/direnv/) and [nix-direnv](https://github.com/nix-community/nix-direnv/).

-Struggling to keep up to date with latest nixpkgs.

-Usage
+## Usage

 ```console
 $ nix flake init --template github:SharzyL/flakae#cpp_cmake